duckmath/duckmath.github.io/README.md

 ## My Website

-This is a fun website that is a collection of games from different sites, and I hope everyone can enjoy it.
+This is a fun website that is a collection of applications from different sites, and I hope everyone can enjoy it.
 Thanks to everyone for using it, your support means everything.
 I know I coded this very badly, it's my first time using front-end, I should have used JS templates and a library such as React. :) 🦆

 - Site Link: [duckmath.org](https://duckmath.org/)